MAO3J1m0Op/algebra-in-lean/README.md

 First you need to install Lean 4.
 Instructions for doing that are [here](https://leanprover-community.github.io/get_started.html#regular-install).

-Then you will need to clone this repository from github onto your computer.
+Then you will need to clone this repository from GitHub onto your computer.
 Open up the same command line which you used to install Lean 4 and type:

 ```bash